rurban/perl-hash-stats/README.md

 (depending only on the length of the key) and then resolving 0-x collisions (in our avg case 0-10).

 **Speed:** Note that hash table speed measured here is a combination of code-size, less code - better icache, CPU (cyc/hash) and less collisions (better quality, less work).
-But we only measured the primitive linked list implementation yet, which has to chase linked list pointers and looses the data cache, unlike with open-addressing.
+But we only measured the primitive linked list implementation with 100% fill rate yet, which has to chase linked list pointers and looses the data cache, unlike with open-addressing.

 **FNV1a** is the current leader.
 Even if it creates more collisions than a good hash, and is not as fast in bulk as others, it is smaller and faster when being used inlined in hash table functions.
-I'm testing the [sanmayce](http://www.sanmayce.com/Fastest_Hash/) bigger and unrolled variants now to confirm the theory.
+Confirmed with testing the [sanmayce](http://www.sanmayce.com/Fastest_Hash/) bigger and unrolled variant.

-**Spooky32** creates the least collisions by far and is the fastest of the good hash functions here, but only works on 64 bit machines. **Murmur3** interestingly creates a lot of collisions, even more than the OOAT variants.
+**Spooky32**, Bob Jenkins' latest creation, creates the least collisions by far and is the fastest of the good hash functions here, but only works on 64 bit machines. **Murmur3** interestingly creates a lot of collisions, even more than the simple old OOAT variants.

 The individually fastest hash function, which should be used for checksumming larger files, **METRO**, does not perform good as hash